iree-org/iree/docs/developing_iree/profiling_with_tracy.md

     to restart the `adbd` server as non-root.
 Not mandatory, but again, running anything as root on Android is a deviation from normal user conditions.
 * Execute the following commands in a root shell on the device (i.e. `adb shell`, then `su`, then the following commands).
-These are from the Tracy PDF manual, but hard to find there, and copy-pasting from PDF introduces unwanted whitespace.
+These are from the [manual](#the-tracy-manual), but hard to find there, and copy-pasting from PDF introduces unwanted whitespace.
 These settings normally persist until the next reboot of the device.
   * `setenforce 0`
   * `mount -o remount,hidepid=0 /proc`
   * `echo 0 > /proc/sys/kernel/perf_event_paranoid`